-At first I was wondering why too much awesome would destroy the universe?
-Then I figured it out.
 What would happen in our universe if the law of conservation of energy was broken in real life?
-The mass of the universe would keep increasing, and the described Spiral Nemesis would actually happen!
+The mass of the universe would keep increasing, and the described Spiral Nemesis would actually happen.

 The spacetime portal to Earth during the fight against the Anti-Spiral seemed at first to be just a way to increase tension/raise the stakes, and so the main cast would fight harder.
-But I later realized that the people watching from Earth had Spiral Power too.
+But the people watching from Earth had Spiral Power too.
 They're seeing the heroes of humanity fighting for the very sake of the planet.
 They're channeling their Spiral Power into Team Gurren.

-In Lagann-hen we see Nia with a drill staff and look at what Simon is walking with at the epilogue. - Indefinity
+In Lagann-hen we see Nia with a drill staff.
+Look at what Simon is walking with at the epilogue.

 Viral's name sounds a lot like "Virility".
 This is an extremely manly show, but guess what?
 Viral is not a man and also, he cannot achieve the goal he truly wants: to have a family of his own.
 His name in and of itself lets you know what his true nature is.

-During the Final Battle of Lagann-hen, I couldn't help but notice that, when Simon makes a drill and goes in for the finishing stroke, the Anti-Spiral charged at him as well, with a grin on his face.
-Then it hit me; the Anti-Spiral, having seen enough of Simon's determination, decided to entrust the future to him, and was basically saying, "Strike me down and show me you are ready to protect the universe in a better way than I did!"
+During the Final Battle of Lagann-hen, when Simon makes a drill and goes in for the finishing stroke, the Anti-Spiral charged at him as well, with a grin on his face.
+The Anti-Spiral, having seen enough of Simon's determination, decided to entrust the future to him, and was basically saying, "Strike me down and show me you are ready to protect the universe in a better way than I did!"

-Ever notice that Laganns drill is different from all the other drills in the series?
+Lagann's drill is different from all the other drills in the series.
 Instead of having grooves, it has a raised spiral similar to a screw.
-At first I thought this was just Rule of Cool but then I realized it's to make it where it can hold onto things since its main power is Gundamjacking!—Gamermaster
+It's to make it where it can hold onto things since its main power is Gundamjacking.

 The Lazengann Overload ability may seem like a convenient Ass Pull... until you realize that it's just Lordgenome's version of the Gurren Lagann's energy-absorption ability.
 The Infinity Big Bang Storm was just too strong for Lordgenome to shoot it back without any harm being done to him.